 Nevertheless, we texted non-stop since we were matched up.
-The usual get-to-know-a-stranger chit chat, blended with deeper more philosophical trains of thought.
+The usual get-to-know-a-stranger chit chat blended with deeper, more philosophical trains of thought.
 What I remember was her seemingly bubbly nature and how our senses of humor meshed really well.

-However, at the top of my mind was how was this ever going to work, my family and friends are here, my job, just how?
+However, at the top of my mind was how this was ever going to work.
+My family and friends are here, my job, just how?
 As time went on, the more we chatted day and night, and the more I could feel myself falling for her.
-We were FaceTiming daily, messaging constantly, we honestly couldn’t get enough of one another.
+We were FaceTiming daily, messaging constantly.
+We honestly couldn’t get enough of one another.
 And even being thousands of miles away, the connection we built from the get-go was just indescribable.

 We went ring shopping together and wrote handwritten love letters in the weeks leading up to the trip.
 After sunset on the first night we arrived, we picked up some tacos from our favorite stand, grabbed a bottle of champagne from the local store, headed to the beach, and then it happened.
 Our unbelievable adventure up until that point had us sitting on that beautiful beach in one of our favorite places in the world, proposing to one another.
 We ate some tacos, read our proposal letters, shed some tears of happiness, and popped champagne!
 It was so simple, so us, and beyond perfect.

-Velen is my best friend, my soulmate and my soon to be wife and I couldn’t possibly be more grateful.
-She continuously infuses my life with inspiration, joy, laughter, calmness, adventure, and indescribable amounts of love on a daily basis.
-She’s shown me parts of me I never thought existed, and in her I found a love I thought only existed in Nicholas Spark’s books.
+Velen is my best friend, my soulmate, and my soon to be wife, and I couldn’t possibly be more grateful.
+She continuously infuses my life with inspiration, joy, laughter, calmness, adventure, and indescribable amounts of love daily.
+She’s shown me parts of me I never thought existed, and in her, I found a love I thought only existed in Nicholas Spark’s books.
 We provide peace, comfort, safety, and strength for the other when it’s needed.
-We push each other to speak our minds and keep our lines of communication wide open.
-We inspire each other to grow constantly, and we know that a love like this takes hard work every day.
+Push each other to speak our minds and keep our lines of communication wide open.
+We inspire each other to grow continually, and we know that a love like this takes hard work every day.

 There are no words to truly describe how the universe conspired to help us connect and work its incredible magic.
 If you told me all this would come true, I would have told you this was insanity!!!
-Vel came into my life unexpectedly, took my heart by surprise and changed my life forever.
+Vel came into my life unexpectedly, took my heart by surprise, and changed my life forever.

-We’re in the midst of planning an intimate wedding in Temecula which we are very stoked for!
+We’re in the midst of planning an intimate wedding in Temecula, which we are very stoked for!

-Captured by Oh Lovely Wedding
+Photography by Oh Lovely Wedding